biosimulations/biosimulations/docs/users/publishing-tools.md

 Please follow these steps to contribute a tool to BioSimulators:

-1. **Annotate the capabilities of your simulation tool** (e.g., supported modeling frameworks, simulation algorithms, model formats) using the BioSimulators format for the specifications of simulation tools.
+1. Annotate the capabilities of your simulation tool (e.g., supported modeling frameworks, simulation algorithms, model formats) using the BioSimulators format for the specifications of simulation tools.

-1. **Optionally, build a standardized command-line interface for your simulator**.
+1. Optionally, build a standardized command-line interface for your simulator.
 This interface should support the following standards and conventions:

     The command-line interface should support the arguments outlined in BioSimulators' [specifications for command-line interfaces](../concepts/conventions/simulator-interfaces.md) for simulation tools.

-    - **COMBINE/OMEX archives** should be used as the format for inputs to your simulator.
+    - COMBINE/OMEX archives should be used as the format for inputs to your simulator.

-    - **A standard modeling language** such as BNGL, CellML, NeuroML, or SBML should be used to describe models.
+    - A standard modeling language such as BNGL, CellML, NeuroML, or SBML should be used to describe models.

-    - **SED-ML** and the BioSimulators [SED-ML conventions](../concepts/conventions/simulation-experiments.md) should be used to describe simulation experiments.
+    - SED-ML and the BioSimulators [SED-ML conventions](../concepts/conventions/simulation-experiments.md) should be used to describe simulation experiments.

     - The process of executing COMBINE/OMEX archives should be logged using [BioSimulators' format for logs](../concepts/conventions/simulation-run-logs.md) of the execution of COMBINE/OMEX archives.